salaboy/kubeday-japan-2022/README.md

 - [Creating and Deploying a Function without writing Dockerfiles or YAML files](#requesting-a-new-environment)
 - [Our Function Goes to Production using GitOps](#our-function-goes-to-production)

 > But before you jump into the demos, you need to make sure that you follow the [Prerequisites and Installation Guide](prerequisites.md).
+The pre-requisites and installation guide has also some useful information about the tools that have been used to create this demo.

 ## Requesting a New Environment